 BSNL seeks more senior technical officer to ensure uninterrupted service

-State-owned telecom firm BSNL has urged the telecom department to deploy the adequate number of senior ITS officers on key managerial positions to ensure uninterrupted service to its customers.
-The company has rolled out a voluntary retirement scheme to reduce the number of employees and related expenses.
+State-owned telecom firm BSNL has urged the telecom department to deploy adequate number of senior ITS officers on key managerial position to ensure uninterrupted service to its customers.
+The company has rolled out voluntary retirement scheme to reduce the number of employees and related expenses.

-The BSNL has also raised concerns before the Department of Telecom about orders being issued by it for repatriation or deputation of some employees to other organizations, which is creating indiscipline among certain quarters of the deployed officers.
-After the announcement of VRS, BSNL Human Resource Director Arvind Vadnerkar has written to the DoT citing its Chairman and Managing Director PK Purwar request in July for the deployment of 200 additional ITS officers apart from existing 550 personnel already deployed at the organization on important senior managerial positions at the public sector firm.
+The BSNL has also raised concern before the Department of Telecom about favourable orders being issued by it for repatriation or deputation of some employees to other organisations, which is creating indiscipline among certain quarters of the deployed officers.
+After the announcement of VRS, BSNL Human Resource Director Arvind Vadnerkar has written to the DoT citing its Chairman and Managing Director PK Purwar request in July for deployment of 200 additional ITS officers apart from existing 550 personnel already deployed at the organisation on important senior managerial positions at the public sector firm.

-Vanderkam said that periodical change in the posting of officers is desirable to meet urgent manpower requirements across the field but some officers engage with the DoT to seek favorable order to stay in the circle or area where they were posted.
+Vadnerkar said that periodical change in the posting of officers is desirable to meet urgent manpower requirement across the field but some officers engage with the DoT to seek favourable order to stay in the circle or area where they were posted.
 The BSNL HR Director said there are some 32 ITS (Indian Telecommunications Service) officers seeking their relieving from BSNL, who have either been selected for deputation or to be repatriated back to DoT in accordance with the orders of the department.

-"Such a tendency of circumventing orders of the competent authority in BSNL shows growing evidence of indiscipline among the certain quarter of deployed officers," Vadnerkar said.
-According to the ITS Association, the officers deployed at BSNL by the DoT have repeatedly expressed concern over the delay in payment of salaries, dues and discriminatory treatment meted out to them at the organization demotivates them to work for the PSU and therefore demanded their repatriation.
+"Such a tendency of circumventing orders of competent authority in BSNL shows growing evidence of indiscipline among certain quarter of deployed officers," Vadnerkar said.
+According to ITS Association, the officers deployed at BSNL by the DoT have repeatedly expressed concern over the delay in payment of salaries, dues and discriminatory treatment meted out to them at the organisation demotivates them to work for the PSU and therefore demanded their repatriation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)